kernie66/homebridge-random-delay-switches/README.md

 ### Stateful switch

 A stateful switch can be created by setting the `delay` parameter to 0 s and the `random` parameter to `false`.
 The switch will trigger the motion sensor (if enabled) each time it is set to on, and will stay on until set to off.
+Set `singleActivation` to `true` to disable repeated motion sensor trigger when the switch is on.

 *Hint: Set `startOnReboot` to `true` to get the switch set to on automatically when the plugin starts.*